 Were the Tudors the first kings and queens to live in Greenwich?

-Royal interest in Greenwich began with King Henry V. He gave Greenwich to his brother Humphrey, Duke of Gloucester died, Margaret of Anjou, the wife of Henry VI, enlarged and improved Bella Court.
+After Humphrey Duke of Gloucester died, Margaret of Anjou, the wife of Henry VI, enlarged and improved Bella Court.
 She included a pier so that boats could come and go even at low tide, and named her new palace 'Placentia', or 'pleasant place'.
-It is also sometimes known as 'Greenwich Palace'

 What happened to the Palace of Placentia under the Tudors?

 Henry made the palace at Greenwich much larger.
 He built stables, forges, a new banqueting hall, and armouries to make suits of mail for soldiers.
-He also had a great tilt yard, (a courtyard for jousting) made in the grounds so that he and his men could practice jousting and hold tournaments.
+He also had a great tilt yard (a courtyard for jousting) made in the grounds so that he and his men could practise jousting and hold tournaments.

 How did traffic pass through Greenwich?

 In Tudor times the Deptford to Woolwich road ran right through the royal grounds.
 Travellers preferred this road because it avoided Blackheath, where many robbers lurked.
 The muddy road was closed in on both sides by a high wall.
 There was a gate-house which was used to guard the point where the Tudor kings and queens crossed the road to enter the park.
 Guards stopped the traffic for them while they crossed.
 In Tudor times the park was not open for everyone to use.
 It was used by the royal family and their visitors for riding and hunting deer.

 Elizabeth I, who was born at Greenwich, was baptised in the church of the Observant Friars, which was next to the palace.
 When she became queen, she liked to spend time at Greenwich, especially in the summer.
-There is a famous story about Sir Walter Ralegh putting his cloak down in the mud for Queen Elizabeth to walk on.
+There is a famous story about Sir Walter Ralegh putting his cloak down in the mud for Queen Elizabeth to walk over.
 Some people have suggested that this happened at the place where the royal family crossed the road to go into the park.